RBC Ratio definition

 More Definitions of RBC Ratio

-RBC Ratio means, as of any given date, the ratio of (i) Total Adjusted Capital (as defined in the NAIC Risk Based Capital (RBC) Model Act, or in the rules and procedures prescribed by the NAIC with respect thereto, as in effect as of such date) to (ii) Company Action Level RBC (as defined in the NAIC Risk Based Capital (RBC) Model Act, or in the rules and procedures prescribed by the NAIC with respect thereto, as in effect as of such date).
+RBC Ratio means the ratio of (i) Total Adjusted Capital (as defined in the NAIC Risk Based Capital (RBC) Model Act or in the rules and procedures prescribed by the NAIC with respect thereto, in each case as in effect on the date of determination) to (ii) Company Action Level RBC (as defined in the NAIC Risk Based Capital (RBC) Model Act or in the rules and procedures prescribed by the NAIC with respect thereto, in each case as in effect on the date of determination).

 RBC Ratio means the percentage equal to (a) the quotient of the Total Adjusted Capital of the Reinsurer, divided by the Company Action Level RBC, multiplied by (b) 100.